Foundation of East Germany: Background

-In 1945, the Soviet Occupation Zone was established according to the Yalta Agreement.
+In 1945, the Soviet occupation zone in Germany (SBZ) was established according to the Yalta Agreement.
 The states of Mecklenburg, Saxony, Thuringia, Brandenburg, and Saxony-Anhalt were formed there.
 The Soviet sector of Berlin enjoyed a special status.
 The Soviet Military Administration in Germany (SMAD) promoted political development in its occupation zone based on its model, with the KPD (Communist Party of Germany) playing a key role, and from 1946 onward, following the unification with SPD, the Socialist Unity Party of Germany (SED).
 At the same time, party leader Joseph Stalin was interested in a united, neutral Germany, which is why some (pseudo-)democratic structures, such as the CDU and LDP, were permitted.

 In 1947, the German People's Congress was formed as the first comprehensive representative body in the Soviet Occupation Zone, albeit with only delegates and without general elections.
 It included representatives of the various parties and mass organizations.
 In 1948, the division of Germany became more apparent after the currency reform.
 On May 15 and 16, 1949, the first elections to the third German People's Congress took place in the Soviet Occupation Zone.
 However, the only votes available were for approval or rejection of a unified list of the Democratic Bloc of all parties.
 After two counts, the vote was reportedly about 66 percent.

 After the proclamation of the Basic Law and the founding of the Federal Republic of Germany on May 23, 1949, the German People's Council was formed in the Soviet Occupation Zone as a preliminary parliament by the German People's Congress, and the Constitution of East Germany was adopted.
 The Soviet Union, however, still hesitated to establish a new state.
 Only after the election of Konrad Adenauer as Chancellor of the Federal Republic of Germany on September 15 did an SED delegation, including Wilhelm Pieck, Otto Grotewohl, Walter Ulbricht, and other leading officials, travel to Moscow on September 16 for secret consultations.
 There, they presented their proposals for the founding of the German Democratic Republic.
 However, they had to wait ten days until Joseph Stalin gave his written consent to the detailed founding process negotiated with Soviet officials; they never met him in person.

 After their return to East Berlin, preparations for the founding of the new state were made.
 However, the planned elections were postponed until mid-1950, which caused discontent among the bourgeois parties CDU and LDP, as they had hoped for a good election result.